Twin1dev/24.20-Gameserver/README.md

 Search "warmup mode" in strings or on this cl its `0x99CEB00`

+## Credits
+Ploosh - Fixed my replication and gave me all patches, also fixed editing bug.

 ## How to fix kick

 1. Go to your Backend's folder